 As part of a policy review toward North Korea, President Bush issued a statement on June 6, 2001, outlining policy objectives related to implementation of the U.S.-North Korean 1994 Agreed Framework on North Korea's nuclear program, North Korea's missile program, and its conventional forces.
 He stated that if North Korea took positive actions in response to the U.S. approach, the United States "will expand our efforts to help the North Korean people, ease sanctions, and take other political steps."
-Bush stated that he would work with South Korean President Kim Dae-jung on these issues and other issues between North and South Korea.
-The following is a discussion of the issues listed by President Bush and other issues between the United States and North Korea.
+President Bush's designation of North Korea as part of an "axis of evil" in his January 29, 2002 State of the Union address clarified the Administration's policy that had emerged after the June 6 statement.
+The policy is aimed at reducing and/or eliminating basic elements of North Korean military power, including weapons of mass destruction (WMDs), nuclear weapons and/or nuclear weapons-grade materials, missiles, and conventional artillery and rocket launchers positioned on the demilitarized zone (DMZ) within range of the South Korean capital, Seoul.
+The Administration's emphasis on WMDs mounted after the Central Intelligence Agency gained documentary evidence in Afghanistan that al Qaeda seeks WMDs and plans new attacks on the United States.
+This reportedly influenced the Bush Administration to broaden the definition of the war against terrorism to include states like North Korea that potentially could supply WMDs to al Qaeda.